-The gang’s father, Julius Warren “Joe” Ashley, moved to West Palm Beach in 1911 with is wife Lugenia Clay Ashley where he served briefly as a lawman and worked on building Henry Flagler’s railroad.
+The gang’s father, Julius Warren “Joe” Ashley, moved to West Palm Beach in 1911 with his wife Lugenia Clay Ashley where he served briefly as a lawman and worked on building Henry Flagler’s railroad.
 He was also a first-rate moonshine distiller.
 The family eventually settled in Gomez, two miles north of Hobe Sound in Palm Beach County (Martin County, where the area is located today, wasn’t created until 1925).
 Joe was a former backwoodsman who had nine children and taught his five sons (Bill, Bob, Ed, Frank and John) how to trap otters and hunt alligators in the Everglades.
 They eventually knew their way through the swamp as well as the local Seminoles.

 In January 1912, John Ashley was accused of murdering Seminole trapper Desoto Tiger, the son of Tommy Tiger, chieftain of the Cow Creek Seminoles and a veteran of the Third Seminole War.
 Desoto’s body was discovered on December 29, 1911 by a crew dredging the New River Canal from Fort Lauderdale to Lake Okeechobee.
 He had been shot in the back and was last seen alive with John in a canoe full of otter pelts.
 Furthermore, a receipt for the sale of eighty-four otter pelts for $1,200 to the Girtman Brothers trading post in Miami was signed J. Ashley.